 Credit card issuers compete heavily for new customers by mailing out unsolicited, pre-approved credit card offers: in 2001, the average U.S. household received 45 of these offers (Bar-Gill, 2004).
-Over time, competition among issuers has led them to offer increasingly favorable introductory terms and increasingly onerous post-introductory introductory interest rates on purchases and balance transfers, and rewards such as cash back or frequent flier miles for each dollar spent.
-Once consumers accept new cards, the rewards programs encourage consumers to spend more and low minimum monthly payment requirements encourage them to borrow.
+Over time, competition among issuers has led them to offer increasingly favorable introductory terms and increasingly onerous post-introductory terms.
+The favorable introductory terms include zero annual fees, low or zero introductory interest rates on purchases and balance transfers, and rewards such as cash back or frequent flier miles for each dollar spent.
+The favorable introductory terms encourage consumers to accept new cards, while the rewards programs encourage them to charge more on the cards and the low minimum repayment requirements encourage them to borrow.
 The format of the monthly bills also encourages borrowing, since minimum payments are often shown in large type while the full amount due is shown in small type.
 Minimum monthly payments are low-typically the previous month's interest and fees plus 1 percent of the principle-which means that debtors who pay only the minimum each month still owe nearly half of any amount borrowed after five years.
 After the introductory period, terms become much more onerous: the average credit card interest rate is 16 percent, interest rates rise to 24 to 30 percent if debtors pay late, and penalty fees for paying late or exceeding the credit limit are around \$35.
-This pattern of credit card pricing implies that issuers make losses on new accounts and offset the ir losses with profits on older accounts (Ausubel, 1991, 1997; Bar-Gill, 2004).
+This pattern of credit card pricing implies that issuers make losses on new accounts and offset their losses with profits on older accounts (Ausubel, 1991, 1997; Bar-Gill, 2004).